Stepper motors require a motor driver, said everybody. So you start searching around for "why" information, and a recommendation.

 But picking a specific driver, and configuring it, and connecting it to a stepper motor, and a Particle Photon, was confusing and intimidating.

-Around this time, I began following IoT projects on Hackster.
+Around this time, you began following IoT projects on Hackster.
 The site has a great feature that allows you to view projects by platform and categories.
-Some boxes I checked:
+Some boxes you check:

 - Raspberry Pi